Jacobikinz/CICS-Consultant/docs/final.md

   - The sign-up page features a simple registration page for creating a user, with fields for first and last name, email, and password.
 The user is created in the database upon registration.
 5. Login
   - The login page works fairly straightforwardly and allows a user to login to their account to update their preferences, which are stored in the database.
+6. Profile
+  - The profile page can only be accessed if a user is logged in.

 ## APIs: